Last updated on May 13, 2022 - My Free Marketing newsletter 👀

 4- Call to action (aka the ask).
 He didn't ask for a 60 minute phone call but a digestible request that seemed appropriate.

 5- Read it out loud.
 Read your email out loud with a timer.
-If it’s a longer than a minute, cut it down.
+If it's longer than a minute, cut it down.

 6- Make it easy to say yes.
 It's much easier for the other person to help when they see you’ve made a solid investment already — handwriting the note, researching, or just doing their work for them.
 If you're emailing important people do what you can in advance to so they can just forward your email or answer the questions quickly.